ikiru/amplifyed-pulse-ui/ROADMAP.md

 ## Project Overview

-**AmplifyEd** is a real-time, safety-first professional development platform for educators.
+**AmplifyEd** is a real-time, safety-first professional development platform.

 Its core function is to:
-- Collect live participant signals during training sessions
+- Collect live audience signals during sessions
 - Route them through disciplined server pipelines
 - Surface them to a trainer in a psychologically safe way
 - Preserve human agency and trainer authority